yuwvandy/FairVGNN/README.md

 ```
 ![](./img/german_gcn.png)

-We want to kindly note readers that the scatter-based propagation is a non-deterministic operation (https://github.com/rusty1s/pytorch_scatter/issues/226).
+We want to kindly note that the scatter-based propagation is a non-deterministic operation (https://github.com/rusty1s/pytorch_scatter/issues/226).
 Therefore, we also provide sparse matrix-based propagation to provide the reproducible results.